 Basket weaving is an ancient Algarve tradition, so head up into the hills of Monchique to see local examples and perhaps watch as pieces are made and while you are in the mountains, be sure to seek out their handmade local fire water “Medronho” – a different type of craft, but a craft none-the-less!

 Since it’s raining, why not take the opportunity to go karting?
-Test your driving skills and your nerves at every curve of the indoor karting tracks of Albufeira Marina and Olhão’s Ria Shopping.
-This is a fun way to distract you during a raining afternoon.
+Test your driving skills and your nerves at every curve of the indoor karting track of Albufeira Marina.

 If you are a fan of golf but the rain keeps insisting on spoiling your fun, you can always choose to practice your long range game with a few shots on the covered driving range of the course of Vale da Pinta.